antvis/G6/docs/api/nodeEdge/Edge.en.md

 order: 1
 ---

-Edge inherit from item.
-The functions of item are also available for Edge.
+Edge inherits from item.
+The functions of Item are also available for Edge.

 ## setSource(source)